 When necessary, insemination is generally permitted during niddah.
 This follows the view that conception during niddah is viewed negatively only when it is accomplished through prohibited relations.
 There is a range of views on how insemination affects counting the clean days, so a woman should ask an individual question if this situation arises.

 Assisted Reproductive Technology (IVF, ICSI, etc.)

-To prevent even a slight chance that egg or sperm cells from different patients might be accidentally switched (mix ups have occasionally occurred), some rabbis require additional halachic supervision for procedures such as IVF.
+Supervision: To prevent even a slight chance that egg or sperm cells from different patients might be accidentally switched, some rabbis require additional halachic supervision for procedures such as IVF.
 Some fertility laboratories have their own supervision (see Halachic Supervision for Assisted Reproductive Technology).
-Machon Puah can arrange this service world-wide for those that do not.
+Machon Puah can arrange this service world-wide where requested.

-ART procedures often produce surplus embryos that will not be implanted.
-It is halachically permissible to destroy such embryos.
+Surplus Embryos: ART procedures often produce surplus embryos that will not be implanted.
+It is halachically permissible to destroy such embryos or to preserve them for future use.
 They may not be implanted in other couples.

 Egg Donation and Surrogacy

 To learn more about egg donation and surrogacy, click here.

 To learn more about fertility treatments and fasting, click here.